ARINC 661: History and adoption in industry

 The first version of the standard was adopted in 2001.
 Its first use was for Airbus A380 CDS development.

 The first supplement was adopted in 2003, and added new widgets.

 The second supplement was adopted in June 2005, and added supplementary widgets.
 Third supplement has been adopted in 2007.
 Supplement 4 was adopted in 2010.

 The standard is known today to be used for Airbus A380 and A400M CDS development, and also Boeing 787 CDS development.
-AgustaWestland company use ARINC 661 for the development of a new Touchscreen unit in the upgraded Merlin helicopter for the Royal Navy.
+AgustaWestland company use VAPS XT ARINC 661 for the development of a new Touchscreen unit in the upgraded Merlin helicopter for the Royal Navy.
 In March 2011, Embraer announced that it selected SCADE Solutions for ARINC 661, a COTS (Commercial Off The Shelf) tool for ARINC 661 development, for its future developments.

+In February 2021, Boeing selected VAPS XT to support its Future Avionics User Interface Development Needs.

 An ARINC 661 Part 2 is currently in development, allowing to specify look and feel for widgets.
 It should be released in 2020.